-If the warehouse is located within the secure perimeter, the facility administrator shall develop site-specific procedures, for example, storing the tools at the rear sallyport until picked up and receipted by the Tool Control Officer.
-The Tool Control Officer shall immediately place certain tools (for example, band saw blades, files, and all restricted tools) in secure storage.
+If the warehouse is located within the secure perimeter, the facility

-2. The new tools shall be issued only after the Tool Control Officer has marked and inventoried them.
-Inventories that include any portable power tools shall provide brand name, model, size, description, and inventory control/AMIS number.
+- administrator shall develop site-specific procedures (e.g., storing the tools at the rear sally port until picked up and receipted by the tool control officer).
+The tool control officer shall immediately place certain tools (e.g., band saw blades, files and all restricted tools) in secure storage. - 2.
+New tools shall be issued only after the tool control officer has marked and inventoried them.
+Inventories that include any portable power tools shall provide brand name, model, size, description and inventory control/AMIS number.